 The Gulf: The Making of An American Sea

-The launch for Dr. Jack E. Davis's new book, The Gulf: The Making of An American Sea, was recorded by C-SPAN on March 19 and will appear on Book TV.
-The air date will be announced once the Book TV schedule is released.
+The launch for Dr. Jack E. Davis's new book, The Gulf: The Making of An American Sea, was recorded by C-SPAN on March 19 and appeared on Book TV.
+Watch the episode here.
 Signed copies of The Gulf are available at the Matheson book shop.

 River of Lakes: